UWPCE-PythonCert/PythonCertDevel/source/modules/CodeReviews.rst

 When refactoring or doing code reviews in person
 ------------------------------------------------

-Write a comment explaining what the code is doing and/or questions about the code
+Write comments explaining what the code is doing (if unclear) and/or questions about the code

 Then, if time permits you can jointly:

 - work on making the code clearer
 - run tests after changes
-- goal to make it clear enough to get rid of the comment(s) that were added
+- goal is to make it clear enough to get rid of the comment(s) that were added

 Or do this yourself afterwards, as you would for written code reviews